usnistgov/ndn-dpdk/README.md

 1. Clone repository into `$GOPATH/src/ndn-dpdk`.
 2. Execute `make godeps` to compile C code and generate certain Go source files.
 3. Execute `go get -d -t ./...` to download Go dependencies.
-4. Execute `make cmds` to compile and install commands.
+4. Execute `make cmds` to compile and install Go commands.
    They are in `$GOPATH/bin`, `./build/*.sh`, and `./cmd/nfdemu/build`.
+5. Execute `npm install` to download NPM dependencies.
+6. Execute `npm run build` to build TypeScript modules and commands.

 Other build targets and commands: